 Atopic asthma: Treatments

 There is no cure but avoiding the allergen will prevent symptoms developing.
 Various measures can be used to limit this exposure e.g. limit outdoor activities when high pollen counts are high.
 Symptoms may be managed by various asthma medications such as bronchodilators, antiinflammatories and asthma inhalers.
-Some medications act as long-term controllers (e.g. corticosteroids, long-acting beta-2 ...more treatments »
+Some medications act as long-term controllers (e.g. corticosteroids, long ...more treatments »

 Symptoms of Atopic asthma

 Treatments for Atopic asthma

 - Avoid allergens which trigger the symptoms.
 Medications such as bronchodilators, corticosteroids, antihistamines and anti-inflammatories.
 Immunotherapy and anti-IgE monoclonal antibody administration are specific treatments aimed at desensitizing patients and reducing the allergic response

 - Management of asthma, and medications used to prevent and treat symptoms depends on the frequency and severity of symptoms.
 Treatments for atopic asthma include:

 - Avoidance of triggers - certain medications, pollens, dust etc